 Health Volunteers provide first-hand experience, real life stories and inspire students to link theory to practice.
-The Nursing and Midwifery Council and Health and Care Professions Council require all education providers to include public and patient involvement in the planning, delivery, teaching and evaluation of professional programmes.
+The professional and regulatory bodies for healthcare education such as the Nursing and Health and Care Professions Council require all education providers to include public and patient involvement in the planning, delivery, teaching and evaluation of professional programmes.
 We established our Public and Patient Involvement (PPI) group in 2010.

 We join purposefully with health volunteers to improve the student learning experience.
 Local people are involved in a range of activities:

 - planning programmes

 - making digital stories